How to develop a social media policy for employees in 2020 and beyond

 • Policy enforcement

 Social media policy found its origins in the early 2000s as a “blog policy”, little more than a warning of what employees could and couldn’t post on message boards and blogs.
 This quickly shifted as social media began expanding significantly, and people began connecting around the world on a wide variety of platforms.
-But the tone, and message has stayed the same – At work, just don’t.
+But the tone and message have stayed the same – At work, just don’t.

-A living and breathing document that changes with the times, the social media policy is created and maintained through cooperation and collaboration of numerous teams in the organization.
+A living and breathing document that changes with the times, the social media policy is created and maintained through the cooperation and collaboration of numerous teams in the organization.
 HR, legal, marketing, and even IT all play a pivotal role in developing the policy.

 Why your business needs an employee social media policy NOW